 Health resources

-Nova Scotia pharmacare: The Nova Scotia Formulary details which drugs and devices are benefits under the Pharmacare Programs available in the province.
+Nova Scotia pharmacare: The Nova Scotia Formulary describes which drugs and devices are benefits within the Pharmacare Programs available in the province.

-- Boarding, Transportation and Ostomy (BTO) Program: The Boarding, Transportation, and Ostomy (BTO) Program: The Boarding, Transportation, and Ostomy Program is a provincial program that helps eligible Nova Scotia residents undergoing cancer treatment with support for costs related to boarding, transportation, and ostomy supply needs.
+- The Boarding, Transportation, and Ostomy Program: A provincial program that assists eligible Nova Scotia residents undergoing cancer treatment with support for fees related to boarding, transportation, and ostomy supply needs.

-QEII Patient Essentials Fund: The QEII Patient Essentials Fund provides immediate access to gift cards for gas, groceries, personal care items, and medication for patients in need to support urgent essential needs during a patient’s care journey.
+QEII Patient Essentials Fund: The QEII Patient Essentials Fund provides rapid access to gift cards for gas, groceries, and the pharmacy to help with urgent important needs during a patient’s care journey.

 Foundations financial support

-On the Front Line Society: On the Front Line Society (breast cancer fund) provides short term financial support to Nova Scotian breast cancer patients both women and men, who are in financial need.
-Note that, On the Front Line Society does not fund research
+On the Front Line Society: On the Front Line Society (breast cancer fund) supplies short-term financial support to Nova Scotian breast cancer patients (women and men), who need financial help.

-Cumberland Cancer Assistance Fund: The Cancer Assistance Fund was created to provide support when all other avenues of funding have been explored and/or exhausted for Cumberland County residents fighting cancer.
+Cumberland Cancer Assistance Fund: The Cancer Assistance Fund was created to provide support when all other forms of financial assistance have been explored and/or exhausted for Cumberland County residents dealing with cancer.

 Energy Supports